stlllll/2113game/README.md

 2.Law students: intern at a law firm
 3.Business students: find a job
 4.Art&Social Science students: publish a paper

+The following game rules should be hidden to the players.
+As the key to success of this game, following information should be explored by players themselves!!!

 The ability of a student includes
 1.learning ability
 2.executive ability